How to Work in the Cannabis Industry – Requirements by State

 - North Dakota

 - West Virginia

-As of 2021, the following states do not allow medical or recreational cannabis:
+As of 2021, the following states do not allow adult-use or medical cannabis sales:

 - North Carolina